Ikromov247/bump_version/README.md

 ### Config file

-You can add set your configurations in a `yaml` file instead of passing them as arguments.
+You can also add your configurations in a `yaml` file instead of passing them as arguments.
 If you pass both the config file and the arguments, config file takes precedence and cli arguments will be ignored.

 Example configuration file: